chipete/movie-theater/README.md

 requires "Advanced Custom Fields" plugin

-As of 1.3 recommended to install "WP Control" to force cron jobs to run (and therefore test the add/remove films & sessions)
+As of 1.3 recommended to install "WP Control" to force cron jobs to run (and therefore test the add/remove performances & sessions)

 Good example of complex meta_query